 Important notes: These exercises need the optical design program ZEMAX®.
-It is installed on the PC in front of the computer room 411.
-To run the program a USB hardware key ("dongle") is needed.
-Because of this restriction, please work in groups of two.
-The "dongle" can be obtained from Nienke in room 508.
+It is installed on the PC pczaal2 (Windows mode) in room 411.
+To run the program a USB hardware key is needed.

-Deadline for the homework is Friday, 11 November.
+Please work only in groups of two at any time.

+Deadline for the homework is 24 October 2012.
 There will be two items to return: first, the answers to the questions in the below step-by-step instructions, and, second, the two \.zmx files from exercises 2 and 3, which include your designed systems.
-Please put the sheet in my mailbox ("pigeon hole") and email the files to mmarel@strw.leidenuniv.nl.
+Please put the sheet in my mailbox ("pigeon hole") and email the files to heikamp@strw.leidenuniv.nl and brandl@strw.leidenuniv.nl.
 Please choose unique file name, e.g. your last name and the exercise number.